srianbury/kata-checkout-order-total/BrainStorm.md

 methods:
   remove item (and update price at the same time)

+Inventory Object
+  List of Items
+  Need to be able to create, and update items in the inventory

 Need some sort of in memory object to store the prices, specials, etc for items.